 The U.S. Court of Appeals in Manhattan today said it will expedite Gupta’s appeal, ordering that briefs be filed by March 29 and setting oral arguments for as soon as the first week of April.

 In a hearing Dec.
-4, a two-judge panel of the appeals court ruled that Gupta, 64, a former Goldman Sachs Group Inc. (GS) director, can remain free on $10 million bond while it considers the case.
+4, a two-judge panel of the appeals court ruled that Gupta, 64, a former Goldman Sachs Group Inc. (GS:US) director, can remain free on $10 million bond while it considers the case.
 The decision overruled an order by U.S. District Judge Jed Rakoff that Gupta surrender to begin serving his two-year prison sentence on Jan.
 8.

 Gupta was convicted by a jury in June of one count of conspiracy and three counts of securities fraud.
 He was accused of passing illegal information about New York-based Goldman Sachs to Rajaratnam, his friend and business partner.